 Satisfactory completion of the outcomes for a unit results in the awarding of an 'S' (Satisfactory).
 Failing to satisfy the requirements of the outcome/s will result in an 'N' (Not Satisfactory) being awarded for the whole unit.

-The 'S' or 'N' result for all students is reported to VCAA for Units 1, 2, 3 and 4 in each subject and appears on each student's statement of results.
+The 'S' or 'N' result for all students is reported to VCAA in each subject and appears on each student's statement of results.